fakob/MoviePrint_v004/README.md

 * Add more thumbs in between
 * Rearrange the order of the thumbs
 * Save all chosen thumbs as stills
+* Save MoviePrints for all dragged in movies automatically

+Experimental
+* Scene detection (using mean difference)
-* Automatic In and Outpoint detection (still experimental! deactivated by default)
+* Automatic In and Outpoint detection
-* ~~Batch processing of multiple movies~~

-The current version is using opencv as my roadmap includes utilising computer vision algorithms.
+MoviePrint is using openCV as the roadmap includes utilising computer vision algorithms.

 ### Watch screencast
 [![MoviePrint_v004 screencast](http://img.youtube.com/vi/1Ya0UrIXfD8/0.jpg)](http://www.youtube.com/watch?v=1Ya0UrIXfD8)